 I visited Bruges for my birthday in December.
 After a night at a hotel in Zeebrugge, we headed to Bruges city for our day trip.
 It was a bit of gray winter day, but very busy.
 The streets and houses of Bruges all looked super cute and the soft red bricks made the city very warm and welcoming.

 We strolled along the channels and enjoyed a Belgium breakfast first.
 I must say, this day trip was a bit spontaneous and not well-researched.
 I had no idea what to do in Bruges in one day.
 We slowly took the whole city in and enjoyed the smells of the chocolate shops with their warm cocoa and delicious treats.

 After some shopping, we ended up at Chez Vincent and had some amazing Belgium fries overlooking the St. Salvator’s Cathedral.
 By now, it was pitch dark and even colder.
 We did a lot in Bruges in one day and called it a night.

 Why you should visit Ghent Belgium

 Ghent is the capital of the province of East Flanders and is much bigger than Bruges.
-The city has a important university and grows rapidly.
+The city has an important university and grows rapidly.
 Ghent grew as an important city of trade in the Middle Ages and holds this historic character even in modern times.

-With many famous churches, the university and the second largest municipality in Belgium, the city is busy and vibrant.
+With many famous churches, the university and the second-largest municipality in Belgium, the city is busy and vibrant.
 And Ghent is worth visiting.
 Ghent houses many festivals, like the lights festival, music & dance and film festivals, so the city is always buzzing.